2024 Republican National Convention: Schedule

 The theme for July 15 was "Make America Wealthy Once Again," focusing on the economy.

 The theme for July 16 was "Make America Safe Once Again," centering on crime and illegal immigration.

 The theme for July 17 was "Make America Strong Once Again," highlighting national security and foreign policy.

 The theme for July 18 was "Make America Great Once Again," to conclude the convention.

+The absence of a speech by Melania Trump marked a break from the decades-long practice of spouses of presidential nominees speaking at major party conventions.